ROSplane 2.0: A Fixed-Wing Autopilot for Research: Results

-To validate the performance of ROSplane on standard UAV hardware, several maneuvers were flown that tested the performance of the controller and estimator.
-The desired path and the performance can be seen in Figure \ref{fig:rtk_comparison}.
-The path following algorithm overshoots the turns of the path because the commanded path assumes that the aircraft is only acceleration-limited and can achieve its maximum bank angle instantaneously.
-Figure \ref{fig:controller_response} shows that the aircraft was able to respond to given commands effectively.
-Times of poor response in the pitch loop are seen to be coincident to periods of high roll command.
-It is important to note that the oscillations seen in the roll response have a frequency on the order of four seconds and are in response to deviations of the course from the commanded and are not due to instability in the roll controller.
-The amplitude of the roll response oscillations is small, typically less than 15 degrees.
-Similarly, the course oscillations have amplitudes less than 10 degrees.
+Figure \ref{fig:controller_response} shows the estimated states and the control setpoints for roll, pitch, course, altitude, and airspeed commands.
+The aircraft was able to track the given commands effectively.
+Times of poor response in the pitch loop are coincident with high roll commands, which is expected behavior for pitch-based altitude control.
+It is important to note that the oscillations seen in the roll response have a frequency on the order of five seconds and are in response to disturbances in the course from the commanded trajectory.

-The altitude tracking often dips well below and above the actual target.
-This is because as the aircraft banks, the effective lift is decreased, and the pitch control loop takes time to compensate.
-The aircraft overshoots its target altitude as well.
-This error is likely contributed to by pressure effects from the barometer measuring cabin pressure rather than true atmospheric, since the FCU is housed inside the fuselage of the aircraft.
-This is manifest as a decreasing error between the RTK and estimated down position as the aircraft decreases in altitude.

-The estimator accurately estimates the position of the aircraft and yields an RMSE from RTK in the north east position estimation of 1.93 meters.
-The total RMSE error for the estimated path is 3.64 meters.
-Though no ground truth was available for the other states, the estimator gives reasonable and expected outputs.
-The estimation of these states can be seen in Figures \ref{fig:rtk_comparison} and \ref{fig:controller_response}.

-These results show that ROSplane is an effective platform for research.
+Table \ref{tab:estimator-position-rmse-vs-rtk} lists the RMS error between ROSplane's estimated positional states and RTK GPS, showing that ROSplane effectively estimated the vehicle's position.
+Figure \ref{fig:rtk_comparison} Ground truth for attitude and airspeed was not available.
+Altitude error is significantly higher due to both barometric effects of wind speed on the cabin pressure and reduced vertical GPS accuracy.
+Table \ref{tab:trajectory-rmse} shows RMS error of ROSplane's estimated state and the commanded trajectory, showing that ROSplane successfully tracked the commanded setpoints.
+ROSplane is able to achieve consistent and reliably effective results in estimation and waypoint following.
+These results show that ROSplane has a reliable basic feature set to be an effective platform for research.
 Researchers can implement desired algorithms easily to evaluate different control, estimation, trajectory planning and following algorithms.
 Full discussion and analysis of the controller and rationale for its performance can be found in \cite{uavbook}.